Odumz/todo-app/README.md

 ## About To-Do

-To-Do is a web application built as a server-side single page application using laravel, inertiajs and vuejsframework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-To-Do takes the pain out of development by easing common tasks used in many web projects, such as:
+To-Do is a web application built as a server-side single page application using laravel, inertiajs and vuejs framework with expressive, elegant syntax.
+This is a fun project that I decided to try out to learn how inertia works.

 <!-- - [Routes](https://github.com/Odumz/todo-app/routing). -->
 <!-- - [Powerful dependency injection container](https://github.com/Odumz/todo-app/container).